-At June 30, 2016, the Hospitals had outstanding bond indebtedness in the amount of \$242.7 million, of which \$12.1 million is due within the next year.
+At June 30, 2017, the Hospitals had outstanding bond indebtedness in the amount of \$330.6 million, of which \$12.6 million is due within the next year.
 Standard & Poor's and Moody's Rating Services classify these bonds at AA and Aa3, respectively.
-A bond issuance is planned in fiscal year 2017 in order to fund upcoming capital projects, primarily the surgical tower.
+A bond issuance of \$100 million occurred during the year to fund upcoming capital projects, primarily the surgical tower.
 No material new lease commitments are planned in the coming year.
 The current outstanding indebtedness of the Hospitals is described in Note 7.

-Statements of Revenues, Expenses and Changes in Net Position
+Statements of Revenues, Expenses, and Changes in Net Position

-While the condensed statements of net position show the financial position of the Hospitals, the following condensed statements of revenues, expenses and changes in net position provide answers to the nature and source of changes in net position for the years ended June 30, 2016 and 2015:
+While the condensed statements of net position show the financial position of the Hospitals, the following condensed statements of revenues, expenses, and changes in net position provide answers to the nature and source of changes in net position for the years ended June 30, 2017 and 2016: